Beto O'Rourke: Social issues

 O'Rourke voted against the No Taxpayer Funding for Abortion Act.
-As a gubernatorial candidate, O'Rourke claims he would attempt to repeal Texas laws restricting abortion bans if he was elected governor.
+As a gubernatorial candidate, O'Rourke claims he would attempt to repeal Texas laws restricting abortion if he was elected governor.

 O'Rourke told the Dallas Voice that "he called marriage equality a core civil rights issue" during his House primary campaign.
 While on the El Paso City Council, O'Rourke led a successful fight to overturn the domestic partnership ban.
 He was a co-sponsor of the Domestic Partnership Benefits and Obligations Act of 2013 (H.R.
 3135).

 Whilst previously having supported Medicare for All during the 2018 US Senate race, O'Rourke backtracked during the 2020 presidential primary, instead supporting a proposal he called "Medicare for America".
 This alternative would allow all citizens on an employment-based health insurance to keep that insurance if they wanted to, but it would move all uninsured, Medicaid-covered, and newborn citizens to Medicare immediately.
 He supports stabilization of the insurance markets to improve the Patient Protection and Affordable Care Act.
 He also supports the expansion of Medicaid and is a co-sponsor of the Medicare-X Choice Act of 2017.

 O'Rourke has spoken out against racial inequality.
 He supports the football players who have taken part in the "Take a knee" protests.
 Speaking in a video that went viral, O'Rourke said he believes there is "nothing more American than to peacefully stand up, or take a knee, for your rights, anytime, anywhere or any place."
 He has also asserted that while he was given second chances after being arrested twice in his younger years, those chances are often "denied to too many of our fellow Texans, particularly those who don't look like me or have access to the same opportunities that I did."
 In September 2018, Cruz posted to Twitter a video of O'Rourke in a Dallas church, largely attended by African Americans, speaking out against the killing of Botham Shem Jean, an unarmed black man in his own home, by an off-duty police officer.
 In the video, the crowd gave the speech a standing ovation, and the video served to bolster O'Rourke's standing nationally, going viral and receiving wide praise.